devonanderson/locality/README.md

 ```
 var Locality = require('locality'),
 	i18n = new Locality({
 		path: './packs', //The path to the language packs directory
-			locale: 'en_US', //The default locale
+		defaultLocale: 'en_US', //The default locale
+		defaultFile: 'default.yml' //The default file to use when translating strings
-			supported: ['en_US'] //The supported locales, expects an array of locale strings
+		locales: ['en_US'] //The supported locales, expects an array of locale strings
 	});
 ```

-Pass the Locality middleware anywhere in the middleware chain you want, as long as it's before the ```app.use(app.router);``` call.
+Pass the Locality middleware anywhere in the middleware chain you want.

 ```
 app.use(i18n.middleware());